 Help students at Morris Elementary School connect with nature and their environment utilizing the school grounds and the greenhouse.
 ‘Lesson plans’ include vermiculture, composting, plant composition, and plant needs.
 Lessons include different garden topics and occasional guest speakers.
 We volunteer one day a week from September until mid May.
 Come out and join us for this fun project working with children.

 Contact: Carolyn Wade firstname.lastname@example.org

 Demonstration Vegetable Garden

 The Demonstration Vegetable Garden is an edible classroom on display at the Huntsville Botanical Garden!
 The DVG demonstrates a range of gardening techniques; from traditional row style to small plot and raised-bed methods.
 Warm and cool season vegetables are grown seasonally.
 A rain-water collection barrel and compost demonstration site are also nearby.
 MGNA members and friends volunteer to maintain the garden, harvest the fruits and vegetables.
 Even if you’re new to growing vegetables – it’s a great learning center.
 Our harvest is distributed to the needy in the area through local food banks.
-We usually volunteer on Monday, Wednesday and Saturday mornings from 7:30 a.m. until the work is done or we are – whichever comes first.
+We usually volunteer on Monday and Wednesday mornings from 8:00 am in the summer and 9:00 in the winter until 11:00 am.

 Adopt A Spot

 MGNA has adopted areas in downtown Huntsville since 1994.
 The areas are landscaped and flowers planted and maintained by Master Gardener volunteers.